 III.
 Continuation Coverage Term Limits

 In general, Continuation Coverage is available for up to 18 months due to employment termination or reduction of hours of work.
-However, certain Qualifying Events, or a second Qualifying Event during the initial period of coverage, may permit a Qualified Beneficiary to receive a maximum of 36 months of coverage as identified in A., B., and C. as follows:
+However, certain Qualifying Events, or a second Qualifying Event during the initial period of coverage, may permit a Qualified Beneficiary to receive a maximum of 36 months of coverage as identified in 1., 2., and 3. as follows:

 - Your benefit coverage may be continued for up to 36 months in the event of death, divorce or legal separation, dissolution of domestic partnership, or loss of dependent eligibility.